hk1280/CreativeCoding2025/assignment3/README.md

 ![sketch of the fermentation jar](./timesketch.jpg)

+Idea
 - seconds - bubbles floating to the top
 - minutes - the liquid gets lighter as minutes pass
 - hours - changing of the background from day to night
 - sun to moon

+Things to do
+- fit the liquid properly in the jar
+- make the background change from day to night
+- randomize the size of the bubbles in the jar
+- transition the sun to the moon